Skip to main content

 Bubble Tea's model

-Bubble Tea is built on the Elm architecture: your entire application is a single Model, events arrive as Msg values, a Update function returns the next model, and a View function renders it as a string.
+Bubble Tea is built on the Elm architecture: your entire application is a single Model, events arrive as Msg values, an Update function returns the next model, and a View function renders it as a string.
 The framework is intentional about keeping you close to the metal — you compose views by concatenating strings and ANSI sequences, which gives you complete control over every character on screen.

 This is a powerful model.
 It is explicit, pure, and very testable.
 If you want to deeply understand what your TUI is doing at every step, or if you need fine-grained control over rendering, Bubble Tea is likely the better tool.